 While most of your pet's remains will break down completely during the cremation process, some larger materials will not.
 In that case, those remains will be turned into a powder and combined with the rest of your pet's ashes.

 Once the process is completed, your pet's ashes are left to cool down before being placed in your chosen container.
-Then, they are either returned to you or disposed of as previously discussed.

 Sometimes a pet is cremated while wearing their tags or with surgical equipment (such as pins or plates that were used during previous procedures) within their bodies.
 Once the remains have cooled and before they are placed in the chosen container, someone will go through and remove any metals.
 In the case of tags, they may be returned to the owner along with their pet's ashes.
 Then, the ashes are pulverized to result in a sand-like powder with uniform consistency.
 These are typically a pale white or grey color, however, the color can vary due to medications or diet of your pet.
 The ashes are then commonly placed in a sealed plastic bag, that is placed in a box, tin, or urn of choice.

 If the remains are to be returned to you, it is up to you how to proceed once they are in your possession.
 Many pet owners choose to display their pet's urn, allowing them to remain a constant part of their life, while others choose to bury or scatter their pet's ashes to help them along their journey to the afterlife.

 The cost of cremation for pets can vary dramatically from one facility to another.
 One of the major factors a crematorium takes into consideration in pricing is the weight of your pet – the cremation of smaller pets is much quicker than larger pets.
 Below we provide insight into some of the average costs.

 - Communal Pet Cremation costs anywhere from $50 to $150.
 This is where your pet is cremated in the chamber alongside other pets.

 - Private Pet Cremation costs anywhere from $100 to $500, depending on the type of cremation and the weight of your pet and if you want the ashes back or not.